 Overview

-The Lands and Resources Department is responsible for AAN’s primary and focal point for preserving and safeguarding the land within our traditional territory.
-It ensures the good health of the land, AAN’s ability to exercise its inherent and treaty rights, and the maintenance of a close relationship with the land now, and for future generations.
+The Lands and Resources Department of Apitipi Anicinapek Nation (AAN) is dedicated to the preservation and protection of our traditional territory.
+Our primary focus is ensuring the health of the land, exercising Apitipi Anicinapek’s inherent and treaty rights, and fostering a deep and enduring connection with the land for current and future generations.

 Mandate